JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 **cycle** - a part of a graph is cyclical if a node has a path back to itself, without crossing the same node twice

 ### Undirected graphs
 Straight up a normal graph, can be traversed in both directions.
-Represented in code using a dictionary.
+One way to implement in code using a dictionary, called an **adjacency list**.
 Each key is a node and the values are its neighbouring nodes.
 Alternative representation is as a list with pairs of nodes, representing edges.
-The notation below works for directed graphs by onling having values that the nodes points to in the dict.
-The implemention below is called an adjacency list.
+The notation below works for directed graphs by only having values that the nodes points to in the dict.

 ```py
 DICTIONARY graph = {